McOrts/MKRFOX1200_mobile-weather-station/README.md

 thingSpeakWrite(writeChannelID, dewPointF, 'Writekey', writeAPIKey);

 ```
-In addition, you can act on the data by triggering events such as twitter messages.
+In addition, ThingSpeak allows you to  act on the data by triggering events such as twitter messages.

 ### User Interface
 An important component is how the data is presented to the final users.
 There are appealing user interfaces, both web based as well as smart phone or tablet based.